pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 ### Using prepare-tasks-with-secrets
-The [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task takes a set of tasks and modifies them to include environment variables referencing the secrets found in the provided config files.
+The [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task takes a set of tasks and modifies them to include environment variables referencing the variables found in the provided config files.
-This allows use of the native [Concourse secrets handling][concourse-secrets-handling] and provides support for any secrets store Concourse supports.
+This allows use of the native [Concourse secrets handling][concourse-secrets-handling] and provides support for any secret store Concourse supports.

-The [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task replaces the [credhub-interpolate][credhub-interpolate] task and provides the following benefits:
+The [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task
+replaces the [credhub-interpolate][credhub-interpolate] task and provides the following benefits:

 * Support for all native Concourse secrets stores including Credhub and Vault.
 * Credhub credentials are no longer required by the task so they can be completely handled by concourse.
-* Credentials are no longer written to disk which alleviates some security concerns.
+* Secrets are no longer written to disk which alleviates some security concerns.

 The [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task can be used two ways:

 * Adding to a pipeline without an already implemented credhub-interpolate task
 * [Replacing an already implemented credhub-interpolate task](#replacing-credhub-interpolate-with-prepare-tasks-with-secrets)

-!!! info "All Secrets Must Exist"
+!!! info "All Variables Must Exist"
-    If using `prepare-tasks-with-secrets`, _all secrets_ must exist in either a secrets store or a vars file.
+    If using `prepare-tasks-with-secrets`, _all secrets_ must exist in either a secrets store or a vars file found under `VARS_PATHS`.
-    If a vars file is used in the subsequent task, it is required by `prepare-tasks-with-secrets`.
+    If a vars from a config file can't be found in credhub, it must be available in a yaml file found under `VARS_PATHS` in `prepare-tasks-with-secrets`.
     This will prevent those credentials from being added as environment variables to the task resulting in Concourse being unable to find them in the secrets store.